T

 transport hub

 Calgary's main airport, serving domestic and international flights.
-Efficient for arrivals and departures.
+It offers various transportation options to the city center.

 2. Afternoon